MattSlone/bake-sale/README.md

 # Startup

 1) "cd server" and copy the .env.example to .env, update the values
-2) From the project's root directory run "docker-compose -d up" to run the containers in the background, to run in the foreground remove the -d flag
+2) From the project's root directory run "docker-compose up -d" to run the containers in the background, to run in the foreground remove the -d flag
 3) Run "docker exec server yarn create-db" to create the DB, runs migrations, and seed the DB

 # Reset DB